It’s called the silent killer.

 If you still have a headache, you may want to take some aspirin or acetaminophen.
 You should avoid naproxen sodium, ibuprofen, or ketoprofen because these can actually raise your blood pressure.
 Before you take anything for your blood pressure headache, you should ask your doctor.

 You should also be very mindful of what medication you are taking, how much, and how often.
 If you take pain medication on a regular basis, whether it’s prescription or OTC, you could be putting yourself at risk for rebound headaches, also known as medication overuse headaches.
-Continual or prolonged use of many pain medications can cause the drug to have counterproductive effects and actually make your pain worse.
+Continual or prolonged use of many medications can cause the drug to have counterproductive effects and actually make things worse.
 This is a frequent problem that people with migraines face on a regular basis.